<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=981546022040035&amp;ev=PageView&amp;noscript=1">

 Here’s another benefit to using the cash from a refinance to pay off other loans or credit card debts: It can have a big impact on your credit score!
 Less outstanding debt, with a lower overall monthly payment, means you have a better opportunity to make your payments on time.

 It can also save you money over the long term.
-As credit card rates climb over 22%, consolidating your debt into one loan at a lower interest rate can put extra money back into your pocket each month.
+As credit card rates climb over 23% for new credit card holders, and 21% for existing credit card holders, consolidating your debt into one loan at a lower interest rate can put extra money back into your pocket each month.

 To learn more about the pros and cons associated with a debt consolidation mortgage refinance (also considered a cash-out refinance), click here.